Pavel4e5/zapret2/docs/manual.en.md

 * `gunzip_init` creates and returns a gzip stream context for subsequent function calls.
 See the zlib documentation for `windowBits` values (default is 47).
 * `gunzip_end` releases the gzip context.
 While it can be handled by the garbage collector, it is better to call it explicitly.
+* instead of calling `gunzip_end` in Lua 5.5+ it's possible to use to-be-close variable for the context
 * `gunzip_inflate` decompresses the next part of the gzipped data.
 Data can be fed into the function in chunks.
 Decompressed parts are concatenated to obtain the full data.
 Returns 2 arguments: the decompressed data and a boolean flag indicating the end of the gzip stream.
 Returns `nil` in case of corrupted data or memory allocation failure.
 * `expected_uncompressed_chunk_size` - an optional parameter to optimize memory allocation for decompressed data.
 If the buffer is insufficient, `realloc` is called, which copies memory blocks and impacts performance.
 The size should be chosen based on the expected compression ratio with a small margin.
 The default is four times the size of `compressed_data`.